-Risk appetite results are presented to the Capital Review Committee on a quarterly basis.
+Risk appetite results are presented to the Capital Review Committee and the GIM EMEA Risk and Control Committee on a quarterly basis.

-Quantitative parameters include metrics for stressed net income, and market risk.
+Quantitative parameters include metrics for stressed net income, market risk, credit risk, liquidity risk and capital adequacy.
 JPMAMIL's tolerance for certain qualitative risks is not numerically quantified but is controlled by the risk and control frameworks in place throughout the firm.

-Key figures and ratios regarding the interaction between the risk profile and the risk tolerance are deemed to be proprietary information as it relates to competitively significant operational conditions and business circumstances, as defined within EBA guidelines EBA/GL/2014/14.
+Key figures and ratios regarding the interaction between the risk profile and the risk tolerance are considered to be proprietary information as it relates to competitively significant operational conditions and business circumstances, as defined within EBA guidelines EBA/GL/2014/14.